USRA-STI/gdt-fermi/docs/missions/fermi/gbm/localization/localization.rst

 |    `[2] Connaughton, V. et al. 2015, ApJ, 216, 32 <https://iopscience.iop.org/article/10.1088/0067-0049/216/2/32>`_

-You can read more about it below:
+You can read more about the DoL implementation in GDT below:

 .. toctree::
    :maxdepth: 1